NASARace/race/doc/manual/design/http-server.rst

   from RACE to all connected clients
 - ``EchoService`` (and ``ws-echo,conf``) is an examples that shows how to use connection specific request/response, as opposed to push mode which sends the same data to all connected clients
-- ``TabDataService`` is the most comprehensive example that shows how to use RACE to serve a site which uses websockets to push dynamic data to connected clients.
+- ``TabDataService`` is the most comprehensive example that shows how to use RACE to serve a node which uses websockets to push dynamic data to connected clients.
 This works with normal browser clients (using http)